cbworden/shake-doc/technical_guide.rst

 Event Bias
 =============

-ShakeMap uses ground motion prediction equations (GMPEs) and intensity prediction equations (IPEs) to supplement sparse data in its interpolation and estimation of ground motions.
+ShakeMap uses ground motion prediction equations (GMPEs) and, optionally, intensity prediction equations (IPEs) to supplement sparse data in its interpolation and estimation of ground motions.
 If sufficient data are available, we compute an event bias that effectively removes the inter-event uncertainty from the selected GMPE (IPE).
 This approach has